pandreski/oc-p13/README.md

 ## Installation steps (front-end)

 1. Clone this project,
+2. Duplicate `/.env.example` as `/.env` and define the API URL according to your back-end environment,
-2. Install dependencies with `yarn install`,
+3. Install the dependencies with `yarn install`,
-3. Start the project with `yarn dev`,
+4. Start the project with `yarn dev`,
-4. Open the app with the link given in your terminal.
+5. Open the app with the link given in your terminal.